PRESIDENT OF THE CANADA BORDER SERVICES AGENCY

 Appeal No. AP-2017-026

 TABLE OF CONTENTS

-AND IN THE MATTER OF a decision of the President of the Canada Border Services Agency, dated April 17, 2015, with respect to a request for re-determination pursuant to section 60(4) of the Customs Act.
+AND IN THE MATTER OF a decision of the President of the Canada Border Services Agency, dated June 1, 2017, with respect to a request for re-determination pursuant to subsection 60(4) of the Customs Act.

 THE PRESIDENT OF THE CANADA BORDER SERVICES AGENCY Respondent

 Tribunal Panel: Serge Fréchette, Presiding Member